intel/terraform-intel-gcp-vm/examples/gcp-windows-vm-ico-by-densify/README.md

 Intel Cloud Optimizer by Densify helps customers optimize their cloud investments and ensure optimal performance for every workload.
 Intel Cloud Optimizer by Densify is a commercial product.
 With Intel® Cloud Optimizer, Intel funds the use of Densify for qualifying enterprises for 12 months.
 For full details of the Intel Cloud Optimizer by Densify offer please see: [INTEL CLOUD OPTIMIZER by DENSIFY](https://www.densify.com/product/intel/)

 Update the project with a your project id in GCP.
-It is located on the variables.tf file under this example folder for "GCP-Linux-VM"
+It is located on the variables.tf file under this example folder for "GCP-Windows-VM-ICO-by-Densify"

 ## Usage